vekatze/neut/book/src/modules-and-sources.md

 `target` specifies the targets of a module.
 In the case above, the command `neut build sample` builds the module using the file `source/sample.nt` as its entry point.

-`dependency` specifies the external dependencies of a module.
+`dependency` specifies the dependencies of a module.
 Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.

 `digest` is the base64url-encoded checksum of a dependency.